DMacGillivray/soccer-predictions/README.md

 A Sports Bettor just cannot win.

-If he bets and loses, the Sports Books will let him make as many bets as he wants.
-If he bets and consistently wins, the Sports Books will restrict his account, or more likely close it down.
+If he bets and loses, the Sportsbooks will let him make as many bets as he wants.
+If he bets and consistently wins, the Sportsbooks will restrict his account, or more likely close it down.
 Losing money is bad, but [being denied the opportunity to make money is diabolical.](https://arxiv.org/abs/1710.02824) Can we find a third path?